TreeOfSelf/PandaTNTFusion/README.md

 ## Description

 Attempts to combine TNT explosions in areas with lots of TNT explosions happening at once.
 This prevents the server from lagging very badly or crashing with large TNT explosions.
-This does make it so explosions do not have entirely vanilla behavior.
+This does make it so explosions do not have entirely vanilla behavior when the amount of explosions in an area exceeds the configured max amount of TNT primed.

 ## Configuration